bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is telnet and why is it a bad idea to use it in production? (or at all)</summary><br><b>

+Telnet is a type of client-server protocol that can be used to open a command line on a remote computer, typically a server.
+By default, all the data sent and received via telnet is transmitted in clear/plain text, therefore it should not be used as it does not encrypt any data between the client and the server.
 </b></details>

 <details>